Free Walking Tour Berlin

 The Fall of the Berlin Wall: Uniting a Divided Nation

-Tensions continued to rise between the Western powers and the Soviet Union, eventually leading to the Cold War.
-In 1949, the Federal Republic of Germany (West Germany) was established, while the German Democratic Republic (East Germany) was formed in 1949 as a Soviet satellite state.
-The ideological differences between these two German states would eventually culminate in the construction of the Berlin Wall.
+Tensions between the Western nations and the Soviet Union kept growing until the Cold War came about.
+Whereas the Federal Republic of Germany (West Germany) was established in 1949, the German Democratic Republic (East Germany) was first established as a Soviet satellite state.
+The creation of the Berlin Wall finally derives from the ideological differences between these two German republics.

 Construction of the Berlin Wall